otson/otson/README.md

 ### Hi there 👋

-#### I'm a Backend Developer working remotely and currently living in Finland.
+#### I'm a Backend Developer working remotely and currently living in Tokyo, Japan.

 ##### BIO